Your Financial Future:

 - Contact a Medicaid or Medicare Office for details about receiving treatment if you are not in your home region.
 After the hurricanes of fall 2005, Medicaid and Medicare recipients who were displaced to other states were able to receive medical treatment and services in other states, regardless of ability to prove identity.

-- Use the Social Security Online Resources at www.ssa.gov/onlineresources to change an address, request replacement Medicare cards, or find out more information.
+- Set up a Social Security online account at www.ssa.gov/myaccount to change an address, request replacement Medicare cards, or find out more information.